Don't Forget The 4% Rule, The Devil Is In The Details

 |8.4%

 However, numerous of these stocks have cut their dividend in the past.
 MPW cut its dividend by 20% in 2008, Atlantica Sustainable Infrastructure by nearly 70% a few years ago.
-Some stocks, like EPD, we also like, as discussed here, but the point stands that, if you want to maintain the same yield, you'll also be forced to sell equity in a dividend portfolio during a downturn to handle the stocks that cut their dividend.
+Some stocks are much better, like EPD, we also like, as discussed here, but the point stands that, if you want to maintain the same yield, you'll also be forced to sell equity in a dividend portfolio during a downturn to handle the stocks that cut their dividend.

+This isn't unique to the stocks in the portfolio, and its why "Dividend Aristocrat" is such a unique term.
+Many companies in the S&P 500 (NYSEARCA: SPY) cut dividends in 2008, and as the COVID-19 collapse showed, even traditionally more reliable industries like REITs can take enormous hits.

+So the sequence of returns risk still stands with a dividend portfolio.
+More so, many of these stocks have their share prices tied to their dividend yield.
+That means if their yield is cut, their share price can drop further, forcing you to sell equity for yield at bottom of the barrel prices.

 The Actual Best Withdrawal Rule